 Ah the asparagus!
-Renowned as being the "sommelier's puzzle" notably because of its vey characterasparagus is a delicious seasonal vegetable that delights us from March to June.
-Let's get out of the clichés and dig a little deeper into the subject because there are wines that will go beautifully with asparagus, tour d'horizon.
+Reputed to be the "sommelier's headache", notably because of its veggie character and bitterness, asparagus is nonetheless a delicious seasonal vegetable that delights us from March to June.bitter, asparagus is nonetheless a delicious seasonal vegetable that delights us from March to June.
+Let's get out of the clichés and dig a little deeper into the subject because there are wines that go beautifully with asparagus.

-Served hot and associated with a fatty meat such as bacon, more aromatic, fuller and therefore "fatter" wines will be wonderful with your asparagus.
-Let's go a little further south to marry our asparagus with the white wines of the Côtes-du-Rhône.
-The white Saint-Joseph, Crozes-Hermitage or Saint-Peray wines made from Marsanne and Roussanne grapes should be tested.
-Even more aromatic, a white wine made from the Viognier grape variety, from Condrieu or simply from a Rhone producer (i.e. grown as far north as possible to keep freshness) is a very good match.
+Served warm and associated with fatty meat such as bacon, more aromatic, fuller and therefore "fatter" wines will delight your taste buds to accompany your asparagus.
+Let's go a little further south to pair our asparagus with white wines from the Côtes-du-Rhône.
+Saint-Joseph, Crozes-Hermitage or Saint-Peray whites made from Marsanne and Roussanne grapes are also worth trying.
+Even more aromatic, a white wine made from Viognier, Condrieu or simply from a Rhone producer (i.e. grown as far north as possible to keep the freshness) is a very good match.

-The asparagus cream served hot will be able to accommodate either lively white wines (like a sauvignon blanc) if the cream is made from white asparagus or fatter wines when the cream is made from green or violet asparagus.
-The creamier the preparation, the more fat wines will be used.
+Cream of asparagus served warm can be accompanied either by lively white wines (such as a Sauvignon Blanc) if the cream is made from white asparagus, or by bolder wines if the cream is made from green or purple asparagus.
+The creamier the preparation, the better the fatty wines will be.

-Hot or cold, enjoy the asparagus and test several chords to find the one you like the most, it's - also - a question of taste!
+Hot or cold, enjoy the asparagus and try out different pairings to find the one you like best.
+It's all a question of taste!

 10€ offered from 60€ purchase with the code: BONPLATBONVIN